menu icon

 • Achiote Oil: Achiote oil is commonly used in Ecuador to give color to food.
 It is just regular cooking oil that is steeped with achiote seeds.
 If you don't have achiote oil or can't find it, then you can use regular oil (like olive oil or avocado oil) with a dash of ground achiote (or ground annatto), or you can use paprika instead!

-• Garlic: Fresh garlic is best for the best flavor!
+• Garlic: Fresh garlic cloves are best for the best flavor!

 • Onion: For a depth of savory flavor!
 Make sure it is finely chopped.

 • Bell Pepper: Colorful bell peppers are best for a bit of sweetness and color.
-Green peppers can be used but will give a slightly more bitter flavor.
+Green pepper can be used but will give a slightly more bitter flavor.

 • Tomato: Roma or plum tomatoes work well as they're less watery.
 To be honest, I never peel my tomatoes because I don't think it is worth the extra time invested.
 If you don't want tomato skin pieces in the rice, then feel free to peel the tomato!